Augustoni/wiki-score/README.md

 # Acknowledgements

 A huge thanks to Omer Benjakob, Rona Aviram which method we applied and who guided us throughout this project.
 For the code part a huge thanks to Leo Blondel and	Jean-Marc Sevin because without them we wouldn't be able to have done this.

+# Contact
+If you are interested by the code and have struggle understanding something don't hesitate to contact us at the mail adress ariane.augustoni@cri-paris.org we will very pleased to answer you.